quay/quay-operator/README.md

 ### Configuration Deployment After Initial Setup

-In order to conserve resources, the configuration deployment of Quay is removed after the initial setup.
-In certain cases, there may be a need to further configure the quay environment.
-To specify that the configuration deployment should be retained, the `keepConfigDeployment` property within the _Quay_ object can can be set as `true` as shown below:
+By default, the Quay Configuration pod is left running even after the initial setup process.
+To configure the Quay Configuration pod to be removed after setup, the `keepConfigDeployment` property within the _Quay_ object can can be set as `false` as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1